-They also make one set of sheets – the Sonoma sheets.
-You can check out our review of them here.
+They also make one set of sheets – the Sonoma sheets – please check out our review of them here.

-- Ability to remove and/or adjust the filling to your desired level of firmness
+- Ability to remove and/or adjust the filling to one’s desired level of firmness

 - Environmentally friendly – 100% organic and natural materials

 - Offers good density and firmness without making one’s neck stiff